top of page

 03

-In this feature on WUGA’s local news, I along with fellow University of Georgia Public Health graduates discuss how, in 2020, we came together amid the pandemic to form an alumni board in support of the College of Public Health.
-We share why establishing this board was both timely and impactful, highlighting its role in strengthening connections between alumni, students, and faculty across the UGA public health community.
+In this feature on WUGA’s local news, Dr. Tuff and fellow University of Georgia Public Health graduates discussed how, in 2020, they came together amid the pandemic to form an alumni board in support of the College of Public Health.
+They share why establishing the board was both timely and impactful, highlighting its role in strengthening connections between alumni, students, and faculty across the UGA public health community.

 04